Oct 4, 2018 - Ancestry

 The Mix of Mexican Ancestry

-For many, testing just reminds them of their history, as was so humorously done by a group of Latinos at Buzzfeed a few years back.
-They had roots in Mexico, the Dominican Republic and El Salvador, but their tests often revealed something unexpected.
+For many, testing just reminds them of their Latino ancestry and history, as a group of Latinos at Buzzfeed did so humorously a few years back.
+They had roots in Mexico, the Dominican Republic, and El Salvador, but their tests often revealed something unexpected.

 “It’s nice to know we’re all part of the world around us,” said Curley Vasquez.

-More recently Carols Arias Vivas, a Mexican American college student, recently wrote about how his results reminded him of the history he already knew.
-And yet he also related that his results didn’t define who he was.
+More recently, Carols Arias Vivas, a Mexican American college student, wrote about how his results reminded him of the Latino ancestry and history he already knew.
+However, he also noted that these results didn’t define his identity.

 DNA testing for Latinos reveals the rich mosaic of history that make up their heritage.